chizhik/Chizhik.github.io/about.md

 Welcome to my pages!
 I'm Alisher Tortay.
 I am currently a junior undergraduate student at KAIST.
 I study Computer Science and Mathematics.

-* Major: Computer Science; GPA: 3.97/4.30; Total acquired credits: 91
+* Major: Computer Science
+* Minor in Department of Mathematical Sciences
+* Named to the Dean's List in the College of Engineering
 * Received full-scholarship upon admission to KAIST
 * Member of KAIST International Football Club